hamsternz/DisplayPort_Verilog/README.md

 implementation in the Verilog language.
 Hopefully this will inspire others to improve on this.

-This has now been tested using one or two lanes, and 800x600, 720p 1080p resolutions, but should work with four lanes and 4k resolutions too.
+This has now been tested using one or two lanes, and 800x600, 720p and 1080p resolutions, but should work with four lanes and 4k resolutions too.
+YCC and 442 video support should be simple to add too.

 Status
 ======